Thursday, August 7, 2014

 A strong link between Vitamin D and dementia

-In order to carry out the study, the researchers had to test nearly 2,000 dementia-free people who were aged over 65.
+To carry out the study, the researchers had to test nearly 2,000 dementia-free people who were aged over 65.
 The Vitamin D levels found in the blood were all tested, with the participants being monitored by the researchers for nearly 6 years.

 After they had been followed for this period, 171 of those who took part in the study developed dementia, with another 102 participants developing Alzheimer’s disease.
 The study found that those who took part with lower levels of Vitamin D were amazingly 53% more likely to develop a disease such as dementia.
 Those who had a severe deficiency were more than 125% more likely to develop the disease.

-The similarities that can be found between dementia and Alzheimer’s were striking, as participants with lower levels of Vitamin D also stood a 70% risk of developing Alzheimer’s disease.
+The similarities that can be found between dementia and Alzheimer’s were striking, as participants with lower levels of Vitamin D also stood at a 70% risk of developing Alzheimer’s disease.
 Again, those who had a severe deficiency were represented with a risk of 120%.

 For our Vitamin products, please visit the 'Vitamins and Supplements' section of our website.